 Pine Grove Furnace State Park

 Nestled in Michaux State Forest, Pine Grove Furnace State Park's 696 acres offer wildlife and nature enthusiasts a variety of activities.
 Explore the self-guided historical trail, which investigates the old structures of the Pine Grove Iron Furnace, or hike to the quartzite outcrop at the Pole Steeple Overlook.
 Take a stroll along the notable midway point of the Appalachian Trail, and visit the Appalachian Trail Museum - the first museum in the country to be dedicated to hiking.
 Cool off at the lakeside beaches at Laurel Lake (25 acres) and Fuller Lake (1.7) and wander along the easy trail, Mountain Creek Trail, that connects them.
 There is so much to do you'll want to make it a weekend or a week and stay overnight.
-The park day use areas are free and open to the public, dawn to dusk all year.
+The park day-use areas are free and open to the public, from dawn to dusk all year.

 Things to Do in Pine Grove Furnace State Park

 Pine Grove Furnace State Park has four miles of trails and connections to longer trails, like the Appalachian Trail.
 View the entire park from the quartzite rock outcropping at the top of Pole Steeple.
 Begin at the Pole Steeple parking lot along Railroad Road by Laurel Lake.
 View more about each trail by clicking on its trail name below.

 Pole Steeple: .75 miles View Details